Frequently Asked Questions (FAQs) - FATCA Registration System

 Expanded Affiliated Groups (EAG)

-Once the Lead adds a member under part 2 of the Lead's registration, the system will generate a FATCA ID and temporary access code for the member (thus establishing the member’s account).
-The Lead provides the FATCA ID and temporary passcode to the member so it can log into its member account.
+Once the Lead adds a member under part 2 of the Lead's registration, the system will generate a FATCA ID for the member (thus establishing the member’s account).
+The Lead provides the FATCA ID and member RO email address to the member RO to log into the member account.
 Each FI has its own account, so the Lead and member(s) can all be logged in at the same time to their own accounts.
 Because the Lead FI has access to member accounts, only one (either the Lead or Member FI) can access the member account at a time.

 Once the member FI account has been created by the lead, the member FI can complete and submit its own registration.
 The member FI registration processing and GIIN assignment is not dependent on the lead FI registration status or GIIN.